A short introduction

 Every sailor leaves 4/5(n-1) coconuts of a pile of n coconuts.
 This results in an awful formula for the complete process (because every time one coconut must be taken away to make the pile divisible by 5):

 The trick is to make the number of coconuts in the pile divisible by 5, by adding 4 coconuts.
-This is possible because you can take away those 4 coconuts again after taking away one fifth part of the pile: normally, 4/5(n-1) coconuts are left of a pile of n coconuts; now 4/5(n+4)=4/5(n-1)+4 coconuts are left of a pile of n+4 coconuts.
-And because of this, the number of coconuts in the pile stays divisible by 5 during the whole process.
-So we are now looking for a p for which the following holds:
+This is possible because you can take away those 4 coconuts again after taking away one-fifth part of the pile: normally, 4/5(n-1) coconuts are left of a pile of n coconuts; now 4/5(n+4) = 4/5(n-1)+4 coconuts are left of a pile of n+4 coconuts.
+In the last step, 1/5(n+4) = 1/5(n-1)+1 coconuts are left of a pile of n+4 coconuts.
+In this way, the number of coconuts in the pile stays divisible by 5 during the entire process.
+So, we are now looking for a p for which the following holds: